Kwangmyong station (Pyongyang)

 Kwangmyŏng Station is a closed station on Hyŏksin Line of the Pyongyang Metro.
-The station is reported to be closed since 1995, due to the mausoleum of Kim Il Sung being located at that station.
-Trains do not stop at that station.
+Due to the death of Kim Il Sung and The Kumsusan Palace being located at Kwangmyong Station, the station is reported to be closed since 1995.
+Trains pass through this station without stopping.

-The station has a parking area of buses or cars in front of the station entrance.
+The station has a parking area for buses or cars in front of the station entrance.